UT-Austin-RPL/amago/README.md

 <img src="media/space_invaders.png" alt="icrl_diagram" width="110" align="left"/>

 Multi-Task RL is a special case of meta-RL where the identity of each task is either directly provided or so obvious that it doesn't take any memory to distinguish.
-We focus on the uncommon setting of learning from *unclipped* rewards because it isolates the challenge of optimizing wildly different reward functions.
+We focus on the uncommon setting of learning from *unclipped* rewards because it isolates the challenge of optimizing distinct reward functions.
 See the NeurIPS 2024 paper for more.

 [Example `wandb` for an easy 4-game variant](https://wandb.ai/jakegrigsby/amago-v3-reference/runs/gzgdshjb?nw=nwuserjakegrigsby)